 I believe that even the most sophisticated business executives get confused on how to navigate their choices.
 For Seattle residents, how do you weigh the importance of investing in your 401k vs. investing in your home if they are both valid retirement assets?
 The problem is that there is no right answer for everybody.
 In fact, the right answer for the same individual will change significantly over time.

-I believe any individual can be successful saving for retirement – they just don’t know how.
+I believe any individual can be successful preparing for retirement – they just don’t know how.

 If you are not sure if you are on track with your objectives, consider giving me a call for a free consultation.
 I often consult with individuals and small businesses to give them an idea of what they need to do to prepare themselves (and others) for retirement.